Universal geometrical link invariants: Introduction

-In Section \ref{S:knotcase} we discuss the relation between the two geometric universal invariants.
-We show that the new weighted invariants and the non weighted ones are different for each level.
-This means that the weighted construction and the non-weighted one have different asymptotic behaviour, as follows.
+Section \ref{S:knotcase} shows that the weighted construction provides new knot invariants, different than the non-weighted ones.

-\begin{thm}[\bf \em Two different level $\cN$ knot invariants] The invariants $\PAAJw$ and $\PAAJk$ can be seen as images of the same intersection form $\PA \in \LL$ where we quotient $\LL$ through two ideals that we construct.
-However, neither of these ideals is included in the other. \\ So the {\em $\cN^{th}$ Weighted Unified Jones invariant} and the {\em $\cN^{th}$ Non-weighted Unified Jones invariant} are different $\PAAJw \neq\PAAJk$, even though they both globalise all coloured Jones polynomials up to level $\cN$. \end{thm}
+First we prove in Theorem \ref{r1} that $\PAAJw$ and $\PAAJk$ can be both seen as images of the weighted intersection $\PA \in \LL$.
+However, the {$\cN^{th}$ Weighted Unified Jones invariant} and the {$\cN^{th}$ Non-weighted Unified Jones invariant} are different: We obtain two different universal Jones invariants for knots: $\IJJw \neq \IJJk$, both given by sequences of invariants that globalise more and more coloured Jones polynomials (Theorem \ref{r2}).